MiaoDX/hobot_research/vanishing_point_lane_detection/paper_sharing.md

 ***
 ### VPP (Vanishing Point Prediction Task)

-* regression losses
+* Regression losses
     - (i.e. L1, L2, hinge losses) that directly calculate pixel distances from a VP
     - difficult to balance the losses with other tasks (object detection/multi-label classification) due to the difference in the loss scale
-* cross entropy
+* Cross entropy
     - binary classification method that directly classifies background and foreground
         + Since the vanishing area is drastically smaller than the background, the network is initialized to infer every pixel as background class.

 ***
 The purpose of attaching the VPP task is to improve a scene representation that implies a global context to predict invisible lanes due to occlusions or extreme illumination condition (just like human).

+. . .

-Whole scene should be taken into account to efficiently reflect global information inferring lane locations
+So whole scene should be taken into account to efficiently reflect global information inferring lane locations

 * Quadrant mask that divides the whole image into four sections
 * Define five channels for the output of the VPP task: one absence channel and four quadrant channels